lightningfastcomputing/ThorFork-Mining-Game/README.md

 sudo apt install gdb

-sudo apt-get install libsdl2-2.0-0
+sudo apt-get install libsdl2-dev

-sudo apt-get install libsdl2-image-2.0-0
+sudo apt-get install libsdl2-image-dev

-# Future Plans
+# TODO
-The game is extremely primitive with a hardcoded physics engine only applying to the player character and primitive graphics.
-Work will be done to generalize certain aspects of the game in order to make features easier to implement.
+improve collision function on entitymanager to allow for objects larger than 1f size, and fix tunneling that happens with high enough speeds add a queue to the world class that sequences actions done to it (cascading explosions, falling rocks, etc)

+when physics are improved, replace bounding boxes with SDL_RECTs to take advantage of the library's utilities

+either standardize Vec2F/Vec2 coordinates or just use float coordinates, Vec2 could come in handly for raycasting later though